vittorioromeo/vr-game-checklist/README.md

 #### No Turning

 - [ ] My game allows controller-based turning to be completely disabled for players desiring a more immersive room-scale experience and to avoid accidental thumbstick presses.

+#### Teleportation

+- [ ] My game offers a teleportation locomotion mode. [^teleportation_bad]

+[^teleportation_bad]: If you think that teleportation is an outdated locomotion technique or that it doesn't suit your game, please [read my comment regarding that on Reddit](https://old.reddit.com/r/virtualreality/comments/qothkl/i_made_a_checklist_of_features_that_vr_developers/hjpev21/).

+- Players can choose between different teleportation visual effects to reduce motion sickness:

+    - [ ] Instant teleportation.

+    - [ ] Fade-to-black and fade-from-black teleportation.

+    - [ ] Smooth teleportation (the in-game character very quickly dashes from location A to location B).

+- [ ] Optionally, players can choose the direction they will face after teleporting by using the thumbstick (a-la Robo Recall). [^robo_recall_teleportation]

+[^robo_recall_teleportation]: If you are not familiar with Robo Recall teleporation, [this video](https://youtu.be/gBZcN2NPLb8?t=188) shows exactly how it works.
+Note that this behavior should be optional, as some people might feel disoriented when the direction is changed after teleportation, and it might be easy to accidentally turn the thumbstick in the wrong direction during teleportation.

 ### Crouching